ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. Minimum batch size.
 The aggregation batch size has an obvious impact on privacy.
-   (A batch size of one hides nothing of the input.) {{questions-and-params}} discusses appropriate batch sizes and how it pertains to privacy in more detail.
+   (A batch size of one hides nothing of the input.) {{questions-and-params}} discusses appropriate batch sizes and how they pertains to privacy in more detail.
 2. Aggregation function choice.
 Some aggregation functions leak slightly more than the function output itself. {{questions-and-params}} discusses the leakage profiles of various aggregation functions in more detail.